GolfOhio.com

-Ohio equipment hunters find great deals in off-season
+Ohio equipment hunters are finding great deals

-By Jason Stahl,
+By Jason Stahl, Contributor

-CLEVELAND (Feb.
-18, 2004) - Right now is about the time Clevelanders can devote much thought to their golf equipment.
+CLEVELAND - Right now is about the time Clevelanders can devote much thought to their golf equipment.
 The snow is piled so high that all they can do is think about golf, not play it.
 The only club they're swinging right now is a $7.40 hand shovel bought from the local hardware store.
 And those dastardly nightmares about being stuck in a closet and not being able to swing or frantically searching for the first tee are setting in.

 If you're looking for a cure for those nightmares, don't drop your retirement fund on a local shrink.
 Instead, you might think about searching around for great deals on the tools of the trade.
 Even if your budget is as small as Jeff Sluman, you can at least take satisfaction in feasting your eyes on the latest technology available.
 And if you do find a great deal, you can gloat about it to your regular foursome this summer.